French is a beautiful language. Do you speak French ?

 en sursis– suspended, ie prison en sursis, suspended sentence

-macho – chauvanist pig.
-In English the word macho (which is a Spanish word) means manly, strong, even muscular, but in French it means a man who thinks he is superior to women
+macho – chauvinist.
+In English the word macho (which is a Spanish word) means manly, strong, even muscular (as it does in Spanish), but in French it means a man who thinks he is superior to women

 chapeau! – I take my hat off to you